fe2s/xap-hot-deploy/README.md

 Build
 ---

-Source files ('xap-hot-redeploy' folder) can located anywhere on your machine.
+Source files ('xap-hot-redeploy' folder) can be located anywhere on your machine.

 For build use: